Rancher supports provisioning Amazon EC2 hosts using

 Finally, you’ll just need to finish filling out the final details of the host(s).

 docker machineis 16GB, which is what we have defaulted in Rancher.

-docker machinedefaults with an Ubuntu 14.04 LTS image in the specific region.
+docker machinedefaults with an Ubuntu 16.04 LTS image in the specific region.
 You also have the option to select your own AMI.
-If you input your own AMI, make sure it’s available in that region!
+If you select your own AMI, please make sure of the following:

 docker-machine createcommand with Docker engine options.